China issues new rules to tighten control over financial holding firms

-BEIJING, Sept 13 (Reuters) - China issued new rules on Sunday to regulate financial holding companies, in its latest move to prevent systematic risks to the nation's vast financial sector.
+BEIJING, Sept 14 (Reuters) - China has issued new rules to regulate financial holding companies, in its latest move to prevent systematic risks to the nation's vast financial sector.

-The new rules were set to stem loopholes in supervision and regulation systems, as a small number of companies expanded blindly into the financial sector without isolation mechanisms and while accumulating risks, the central bank People's Bank of China (PBOC) said in a statement.
+The new rules, announced on Sunday, were rolled out as a small number of companies expanded blindly into the financial sector without isolation mechanisms and while accumulating risks, the People's Bank of China (PBOC) said in a statement.

-To be licensed as financial holding firms, companies must have at least 5 billion yuan ($731.74 million) in capital, according to the rules.

-The rules also set requirements in total assets that financial holding firms can manage.
-Companies that hold banking assets will need to have at least 500 billion yuan in total assets, and those that do not hold banking assets should have at least 100 billion yuan in assets.
+"Financial holding companies have already existed in our country, but those companies have not been included in the supervision framework, and there is a loophole in regulations," Pan Gongsheng, PBOC's vice governor, told a briefing in Beijing on Monday.

+Pan named the state-owned CITIC Group, China Everbright Group and China Merchants Group as eligible financial holding entities, as well as local government-backed Shanghai International Group, Beijing Financial Holdings Group, and the fintech giant Ant Financial.

 Jack Ma's Ant Financial, now renamed Ant Group, is seeking dual listings in Hong Kong and Shanghai.

+Companies must have at least 5 billion yuan ($731.74 million) in capital to be licensed as financial holding firms, according to the rules.

+Moreover, companies that hold banking units will need to have at least 500 billion yuan in total assets, and those that do not hold banking units should have at least 100 billion yuan.

-The regulation will take effect on November 1, 2020, and will give companies a one year grace period to comply with the rules.
+The regulation will take effect on November 1, 2020, and will give companies a one year grace period.

+If financial holding firms fail to meet the new rules, the PBOC can force a share sale.
+The PBOC may also propose anti-trust investigation to the State Council against financial holdings if they affect financial stability or violate fair competition.

+Pan also noted China has issued rules on capital and financing management for key real estate companies, a move aimed at enhancing regulation and transparency of real estate financing.

 ($1 = 6.8330 Chinese yuan renminbi)

-(Reporting by Leng Cheng, Hallie Gu and Ryan Woo Editing by Alexandra Hudson)
+(Reporting by Cheng Leng, Kevin Yao, Zhang Yan and Hallie Gu; Editing by Alexandra Hudson)

 ((Hallie.Gu@thomsonreuters.com; +86 10 56692120; Reuters Messaging: hallie.gu.thomsonreuters.com@reuters.net))